Glasgow city rating by our language course clients

 Most recent student reviews of language schools in Glasgow

-Course: Intensive English - 2 weeks
+Course: General English Morning - 2 weeks

-Student age: 51 years
+Student age: 55 years

 The familiar and relaxed school environment, the relationship with teachers and other students, the excursions.